alka-debug/devops/README.md

-This is the master branch change.
+this is the feature branch change.